 Investment

-Most US companies expanding to the EU start with DPO Essentials (from €2,000/month) or DPO Premium (from €5,000/month) if they need multi-jurisdictional coverage.
-We also handle standalone EU Representative appointments starting from €100/month.
+Most US companies expanding to the EU start with DPO Essentials (From €2,000 per month) or DPO Premium (From €5,000 per month) if they need multi-jurisdictional coverage.
+We also handle standalone EU Representative appointments from €59 per month.
 See our EU Representative Service page for details.